 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Aquila Capital reported total carbon emissions of approximately 113,000 kg CO2e for Scope 1, 62,000 kg CO2e for Scope 2, and 770,000 kg CO2e for Scope 3 emissions.
-Notably, the Scope 3 emissions included significant contributions from business travel (424,000 kg CO2e) and employee commuting (224,000 kg CO2e).
-In 2023, the company’s emissions were considerably higher, with Scope 1 emissions at 401,000 kg CO2e, Scope 2 at 487,000 kg CO2e, and Scope 3 reaching 2,042,000 kg CO2e.
-This indicates a potential shift in operational efficiency or changes in business practices leading to reduced emissions in 2024.
+In 2024, Aquila Capital reported total carbon emissions of approximately 1,000,000 kg CO2e, comprising 113,000 kg CO2e from Scope 1, 62,000 kg CO2e from Scope 2, and a significant 770,000 kg CO2e from Scope 3 emissions.
+Notably, the Scope 3 emissions included 424,000 kg CO2e from business travel and 224,000 kg CO2e from employee commuting.
+For the previous year, 2023, the company disclosed total emissions of about 30,730,980 kg CO2e in Romania, with Scope 1 emissions at 24,328,930 kg CO2e, Scope 2 emissions at 2,314,340 kg CO2e, and Scope 3 emissions at 5,349,050 kg CO2e.
+The global emissions for 2023 were reported as approximately 2,042,000 kg CO2e, with Scope 1 at 401,000 kg CO2e, Scope 2 at 487,000 kg CO2e, and Scope 3 at 2,042,000 kg CO2e.
 Aquila Capital has set a commitment to become one of the world’s leading sustainable investment and development companies for essential assets by 2030, aiming for net-zero emissions across all scopes.
-This commitment reflects their strategic focus on sustainability and responsible investment practices.
-The emissions data is not cascaded from any parent organization, indicating that Aquila Capital independently reports its emissions and sustainability initiatives.
-The company continues to enhance its climate commitments, aligning with industry standards for transparency and accountability in carbon emissions reporting.
+This commitment reflects their strategic focus on sustainability and climate responsibility.
+The emissions data is not cascaded from any parent organization, indicating that Aquila Capital independently reports its carbon footprint and climate initiatives.

 Access structured emissions data, company-specific emission factors, and source documents